 This feels better from both sides.
 As a customer of any service, you are much more likely to buy something that you are seeking than something you are being “sold”.
 As a health coach, you can focus on what you are passionate about, sharing your message of health, instead of trying to be a salesperson.

 What better place to start building your tribe than Facebook?
 People are already there looking for connections.
 Here are 5 easy ways to start growing your Facebook tribe.

 1. Focus Your Message

 Focus your online health coaching on a specific group of people.
 It is much easier to find people interested in what you are doing if you know exactly who you want to work with.
 If your Facebook fan page tells people you are a “Health Coach”, they are much less likely to stick around than if you focus on one specific topic that they are already interested in.
 Name your fan page something that when people read the title they say to themselves “I need that or I need to learn more”.
 This will be especially helpful if you decide to do any advertising on Facebook, which I highly recommend.

 Did you know that you can surf Facebook using your fan page instead of your personal profile?

 Now go to Facebook groups and pages where your tribe hangs out and start interacting.
 This typically more effective than saying “please like my page”.
 Remember, start out building connections and providing great content.
 It’s much better to have 100 fans that are really interested in what you are doing than 1000 people on your Facebook page that just “liked” you on a whim and really aren’t all that interested.

 3. Search Facebook For Your Tribe

-This will let you find groups, pages and public posts about your topic.
-Not only is this a great way to find people, it’s also another way to research what is going on right now in your field.
+This will let you find groups, pages, and public posts about your topic.
+Not only is this a great way to find people, but it’s also another way to research what is going on right now in your field.

 4. Use Sponsored Stories in Facebook Ads